Best CPUs for RX 9070 XT and RX 9070 in 2025 – our top tested picks

 Budget

 The appeal of a flagship CPU is understandable, but for a mid-range GPU, going for a mid-range processor would be better as it'll provide better value.
-That being said, depending on the task, you might have to spend more on a high-end processor, but if it doesn't call for it and you want to play games at 1440p or 4K, even a budget CPU should be able to deliver good performance at the level.
+That being said, depending on the task, you might have to spend more on a high-end processor, but if it doesn't call for it and you want to play games at 1440p or 4K, even a budget CPU should be able to deliver good performance at that level.

 Will the AMD Radeon RX 9070 XT be bottlenecked by older CPUs?